A Dissipatively Stabilized Mott Insulator of Photons: Dissipative stabilization of a single lattice site

-The steady state fidelity of the stabilized site in the ``two transmon'' scheme is shown in Fig.~\ref{fig:3_onesite}\textbf{e} with $\Delta= - 2\pi\times 100$\,MHz chosen for optimal fidelity.
-The direct resonant driving at $\omega_d = \omega_{01}^C = 2\pi\times 4.683$\,GHz is still visible with signs of coherent oscillations around $P_1 \sim 0.5$.
-The expected stabilization peak at the collision site frequency $\omega_d = \omega_{01}^C = \omega_{01}^S+\Delta$ is accompanied by other features with high $P_1$ from higher-order collision processes~\cite{ma2011photon}.
-For example, the peak appearing near $(\omega_{01}^S+\Delta/2)$ corresponds to a 2-photon process that populates the stabilized site and the collision site, the latter now serving as the lossy channel due to its coupling to the lossy resonator site.
-The feature close to $(\omega_{01}^S+3\Delta/2)$ arises from fourth-order population of the stabilized site in $n=1$ with $4\times \omega_d = \omega_{01}^S + 3\times\omega_R$.
-Both features experience substantial drive-power dependent Stark shifts.
+The measured steady state fidelity of the stabilized site in the ``two transmon'' scheme is shown in Fig.~\ref{fig:3_onesite}\textbf{e} with $\Delta= 2\pi\times 100$\,MHz chosen for optimal fidelity.
+The expected stabilization peak at the collision site frequency $\omega_d = \omega_{01}^C = \omega_{01}^S-\Delta$ is observed, accompanied by other features with high $P_1$ from higher-order collision processes~\cite{ma2011photon} (See SI.~\ref{SI:numerics-single_site_stab} for details).
 The measured optimal single site stabilizer fidelity is $P_1 = 0.89(+0.04/\text{\textminus}0.01)$ at $\Omega_d = 2\pi\times 60$\,MHz, $\omega_d = 2\pi\times 4.555$\,GHz.
-On top of this broad stabilization feature, a sharp dip in fidelity occurs at $\omega_d = \omega_{01}^S+U/2$ resulting from quantum interference between the intended process and the direct ``one transmon'' process on the stabilized site.
 Both the measured steady-state fidelity and the stabilizer dynamics (Fig.~\ref{fig:3_onesite}\textbf{f}) are in quantitative agreement with numerical simulation, with the highest observed fidelity primarily limited by reservoir thermal population.
-Notice that the ``two transmon'' scheme yields higher fidelities and does so over a broader parameter range (for example the $\omega_d \sim \omega_{01}^S + \Delta$ peak at higher $\Omega_d$); it is thus better suited to stabilize many-body states as described in the next section, where rapid refilling over a finite density of states is required.
+Notice that compare to the ``one transmon'' scheme, the ``two transmon'' scheme yields higher fidelities and does so over a broader parameter range (for example the $\omega_d \sim \omega_{01}^S - \Delta$ peak at higher $\Omega_d$); it is thus better suited to stabilize many-body states as described in the next section, where rapid refilling over a finite density of states is required.